 Sleep paralysis is the feeling of being conscious yet unable to move.
 It occurs when a person goes from being awake to sleeping.
 You may not be able to move or talk for a few seconds up to several minutes during these changes.
 Pressure or a feeling of choking can also occur.
-Sleep apnea, which is characterized by abnormal breathing patterns while sleeping.
+Sleep apnea, is characterized by abnormal breathing patterns while sleeping.

 What is a hypnic jerk?

 The hypnic jerk, or hypnic myoclonia, is a sensation that some people experience falling asleep.
 The feeling resembles the shock one feels when hitting the ground after falling and involves a solid muscular reaction.

 Unfortunately, it's difficult to know how common it is because not everyone who has it seeks medical help.
 However, at least four studies have tried to determine the prevalence of sleep paralysis in the general population.
 The studies found that about 8 percent of people have had at least one glitch of sleep paralysis at a certain phase in their lives.